twolfson/nightlife/cities/california_san-francisco.md

 - $25 cover
 - $10 drinks

+## Armory Club
+- Nice bar
+- No cover
+- Tiny dance floor downstairs
+- $10 for mixed drink (but it is damn good)
+- Don't let the name/owners fool you.
+There is nothing offensive here.

 ## Bill Graham Civic Auditorium
 - Music venue, not a club
 - Huge dance floor
 - Dance floor packed

+## Blondie's Bar and No Grill
+- Small dance floor
+- Pop / hip hop music
+- Crowded

 ## Butter
 - Tiny dance floor